malinazwadowa/Initial-G/README.md

 <p>While working on Initial G, I wanted to keep things flexible and follow some common practices from the game development industry.
 Even though I was the only one developing the game, I treated it like a collaborative project, focusing on features that would make life easier for level and game designers.
 I tried to ensure that future expansions and additions could be accommodated by maintaining a flexible architecture, allowing for new features and enhancements without major overhauls.</p>

 <h2>Key Feautres</h2>
-In this section, I highlight some of the more interesting features of the project.
+In this section I will highlight, in my opinion, some of the more interesting features of the project.
 These elements showcase the technical aspects and design choices that enhance both functionality and performance.

 <h4>Configurable Game Elements</h4>
 <p>Some of the features that offer designers a range of options to tweak gameplay and introduce variation:  </p>